 604-822-4208 – 6804 SW Marine Dr – UBC Botanical Garden offers access to acres of spectacular gardens and the Greenheart TreeWalk all nestled along the BC coastline.
 A short distance away is the tranquil Japanese Nitobe Memorial Garden (1895 Lower Mall).
 Free admission for two adults to the Botanical Garden, Nitobe Garden, and TreeWalk.
 TreeWalk tours are based on availability.

 Free admission for two adults to Nitobe Memorial Garden, UBC Botanical Garden and Greenheart TreeWalk.
 TreeWalk Tours are based on availability.
 Please see website for hours: botanicalgarden.ubc.ca/hours.
-Blackout dates: October 13 & 14, 2018.
-UBC Botanical Garden and Nitobe Memorial Garden are by donation November 1, 2018 – March 14, 2019.
-Greenheart TreeWalk is closed November 1, 2018 to April 1, 2019.
+UBC Botanical Garden and Nitobe Memorial Garden are by donation November 1, 2019 – March 15, 2020.
+Greenheart TreeWalk is closed November 1, 2019 to April 1, 2020.

 Beaty Biodiversity Museum

-604-827-4955 – 2212 Main Mall, on the UBC campus – Experience Vancouver’s only natural history museum.
-Look through the giant jaws of a suspended blue whale skeleton, explore a working research collection, and view hundreds of displays featuring real birds, insects, fish, fossils, plants, shells, and more.
+604-827-4955 – 2212 Main Mall, on the UBC campus – Experience Vancouver’s natural history museum.
+Look through the giant jaws of a suspended blue whale skeleton, explore a working research collection, and view hundreds of displays featuring real birds, insects, plants and fish!
+Visit our latest art exhibitions Skin & Bones, and Closer.
 Hands-on activities and films for all ages.
-Open Tuesday – Sunday 10am - 5pm.
+Open Tues – Sun 10am-5pm.

 604-257-8584 – 4600 Cambie St (at the top of Queen Elizabeth Park) Vancouver – Experience Bloedel Conservatory, a fun, family-friendly indoor attraction located at the peak of Vancouver in Queen Elizabeth Park.
 Discover 120 exotic birds and over 500 kinds of tropical plants inside the dome and then explore the fountains, gardens and sculptures around Queen Elizabeth Park.
 NOT VALID FOR SPECIAL EVENTS.